‘Sigh of relief’ for clients who see this retirement analysis

 - 30% U.S. bonds represented by the Ibbotson Intermediate Term Bond Index from 1926 to 1975 and the Barclays Capital Aggregate Bond Index from 1976 to 2017, and

 - 10% cash represented by 3-month Treasury bills.

 Here’s the tricky part.
-A client who began their investing life in 1926 at age 35, had a far different experience than another client who, at age 35, began their investing life in 1940.
+Clients who began their investing life in 1926 at age 35 had a far different experience than clients who, at age 35, began their investing life in 1940.
 Why?
 Because the sequence of returns experienced in each client’s portfolio will be different based on the historical moment.

 Thus, we need to study each rolling 60-year period from 1926 through 2017 to account for each cohort of clients.
 In fact, I’ve analyzed 33 distinct rolling 60-year periods over the 92-year period from 1926 to 2017.

 “The Big View” chart below uses red dots to show the retirement portfolio balance at age 70 for each of the 33 different clients.
 The dark blue line represents the total dollar amount of RMDs withdrawn over the 25 years from age 70 to 95, and the light blue bars represent the ending portfolio balance at age 95.

 Using the assumptions outlined above, over the entire 1926 to 2017 time period, the average 35-year rolling return for this four-asset, annually-rebalanced portfolio was 9.97%.